subiabre/phpmetro/README.md

 - **namespace**: The common namespace for the suite classes.
 - **directory**: The folder where all the classes are at.

 You must adhere to the [PSR-4](https://getcomposer.org/doc/04-schema.md#psr-4) specification when filenaming your Analyses.
 If you have an Analysis with the namespace `MyApp\Tests\Foo\BarAnalysis`, for this class to be properly identified by PHPMetro it will have to be located at `tests/Foo/BarAnalysis.php`.

 ## Usage
-Say you have your own random number generator: `MyApp\RandomNumber`, and want to see some statistics about it.
+Say you have your own random number generator, `MyApp\RandomNumber`, and want to see some statistics about it.
 PHPMetro is your package for that!
 Let's put it under "Analysis".

 An *Analysis* is an special class that extends from the `AnalysisCase` class and contains a set up with Samples and several Tests over the samples.